-- > Keep brace locked in full extension at all times when upright or ambulating. - > Keep brace locked and on always at nighttime and when sleeping until the first postoperative appointment - > Brace should be removed for exercises beginning on the first postoperative day and can be removed during periods of rest (i.e., watching TV). - > Brace straps may be loosened during use of ice machine if desired.
+- > Keep brace locked in full extension at all times when upright or ambulating. - Keep brace locked during periods of rest and always at nighttime until the first postoperative appointment. - > Brace straps may be loosened during use of ice machine, if desired. - > Brace should be removed for exercises beginning first postoperative day and for periods of rest.